Alternative Title: I Learned Everything I Know From the Novels of Marian Keyes.

 In my own dream reading list, there would be Rachel’s Holiday, The Golden Notebook by Doris Lessing, and Ulysses.
 Has ever a book been as savaged as Ulysses?
 It’s unreadable nonsense, written for critics, the witterings of a madman…

 Phew.
 It’s brilliant, is all.
 I’m not pretending to have anything vaguely elucidating to say on this topic, except, book snobbishness is stupid.
 A book is a book.
 Some are great.
 Some are not so much.
-Whether the cover is intimidatingly sparse and black so we know it’s very serious, or all the pretty shades of pink, so we know it’s full of things girls like to read about, don’t be judging.
+Whether the cover is intimidatingly sparse and black so we know it’s oh so very serious, or all the pretty shades of pink, don’t be judging.
 Just read it and see.

 Here’s a picture of a Karmann Ghia.
 I still want to be Katherine when I grow up.